-Since the following evaluations of the value for teachers and educators of the classical and operant conditioning, as well as information processing models of learning are somewhat negative, it is fair to present a brief overview of my perspective leading to such claims.
+Since the following evaluations of the value for teachers and educators of the classical and operant conditioning, as well as information processing models of learning are somewhat negative, it is fair to present a brief overview of my perspectives leading to such claims.

-This perspective embraces phenomenology, as its primary method, pedagogics, as a phenomenological study of educating, as upbringing, psychopedagogics, as a part-perspective of pedagogics, and their underlying philosophical child anthropology (view of being human), as aspects constituting it, which are relevant to this chapter, and explicitly, a psychopedagogical view of learning, which is rooted in this philosophical anthropology.
+These perspectives are phenomenology, as a primary method, pedagogics, as a phenomenological study of educating, as upbringing, and psychopedagogics, as a part-perspective of pedagogics, and their shared underlying philosophical child anthropology (view of being human relevant to this chapter, and explicitly to a psychopedagogical view of learning, which is rooted in this philosophical anthropology.